Sandinista National Liberation Front: Ideology

+As Sandinistas relied on churches to build their structures, their ideological relationship to Catholicism was not just based on mutual support, but on active incorporation of Political Catholicism.
+Sandinista musician Carlos Mejía Godoy composed "Misa Campesina Nicaraguense" (Nicaraguan peasant mass) which replaced the traditional mass in Nicaraguan churches, with Catholic hymns praising "worker Christ".
+The FSLN provided churches with decals of Virgin Mary and Catholic saints next to portraits of Augusto Sandino, Che Guevara and Camilo Torres Restrepo.
+Sandinistas openly promoted the Catholic concept of "preferential option for the poor", and the Secretary-General of FSLN Carlos Fonseca remarked: "Since I began working with the Sandinista Front I have never—never! at any moment met anything which contradicts my Christian faith, nor which clashes with my Christian morality.
+Never.
+Just the opposite.
+For me the Sandinista Front has been the channel that has enabled me to live my Christian faith more authentically, that is, with actions."
+Sandinismo offered a blend of the Marxist notion of class struggle and liberation theology, presenting their ideology as an 'extension' of Catholicism.
+Tomás Borge argued that the Sandinista revolution "was on behalf of all human beings, but as with Christ above all for the poor."

+Despite the left-wing revolutionary rhetoric of the party, critics allege Ortega has more recently allied with the business class and enacted what critical scholars characterize as crony capitalism.

 Principles of government

 For purposes of making sense of how to govern, the FSLN drew four fundamental principles from the work of Carlos Fonseca and his understanding of the lessons of Sandino.
 According to Bruce E. Wright, "the Governing Junta of National Reconstruction agreed, under Sandinista leadership, that these principles had guided it in putting into practice a form of government that was characterized by those principles."
 It is generally accepted that these following principles have evolved the "ideology of Sandinismo".
 Three of these (excluding popular participation, which was presumably contained in Article 2 of the Constitution of Nicaragua) were to ultimately be guaranteed by Article 5 of the Constitution of Nicaragua.
 They are as follows: